Nectocaris: History of study

 Nectocaris has a long and convoluted history of study.
 Charles Doolittle Walcott, the discoverer of the Burgess Shale, had photographed the one specimen he had collected in the 1910s, but never had time to investigate it further.
 As such, it was not until 1976 that Nectocaris was formally described, by Simon Conway Morris.

 Because the genus was originally known from a single, incomplete specimen and with no counterpart, Conway Morris was unable to deduce its affinity.
 It had some features which were reminiscent of arthropods, but these could well have been convergently derived.
 Its fins were very unlike those of arthropods.

 Working from photographs, the Italian palaeontologist Alberto Simonetta believed he could classify Nectocaris within the chordates.
-He focussed mainly on the tail and fin morphology, interpreting Conway Morris's 'gut' as a notochord – a distinctive chordate feature.
+He focused mainly on the tail and fin morphology, interpreting Conway Morris's 'gut' as a notochord – a distinctive chordate feature.

 The classification of Nectocaris was revisited in 2010, when Martin Smith and Jean-Bernard Caron described 91 additional specimens, many of them better preserved than the type.
 These allowed them to reinterpret Nectocaris as a primitive cephalopod, with only 2 tentacles instead of the 8 or 10 limbs of modern cephalopods.
 The structure previous researchers had identified as an oval carapace or shield behind the eyes was suggested to be a soft funnel, similar to the ones used for propulsion by modern cephalopods.
 The interpretation would push back the origin of cephalopods by at least 30 million years, much closer to the first appearance of complex animals, in the Cambrian explosion, and implied that - against the widespread expectation - cephalopods evolved from non-mineralized ancestors.

 Later independent analyses questioned the cephalopod interpretation, stating that it did not square with the established theory of cephalopod evolution, and that nectocaridids should be considered incertae sedis among Bilateria.
+A later 2025 study found that nectocaridids were chaetognathiferans, and likely early diverging relatives of chaetognaths (arrow worms).